A look at the net worth of Korea's endorsement queen and drama darling Shin Min-ah

 View this post on Instagram

 Like many celebrities, Shin Min Ah has poured her wealth into real estate.
 In 2018, Soompi reported that the actress had bought a building near the popular Yongsan district in Seoul — between Samgakji station and Yongsan Garrison.
-The 342 sq.ft structure cost her about USD 5.1 million (INR 42 crore approx.) and was believed to hold a lot of profit potential if developed well.
+The 342 sq.ft structure cost her about USD 5.1 million and was believed to hold a lot of profit potential if developed well.

 This aside, the actress is believed to live in UN Village, Hannam district — one of South Korea’s most affluent neighbourhoods.
 This space is known for luxury villas and homes on hills with views of the river and mountains.
 Other celebrities who live here include BLACKPINK’s Jennie, Song Hye Kyo, PSY, Big Bang’s T.O.P and G-Dragon,, Park Ye Jun, Lee Hyori, Lee Young Ae, and Ha Ji-Won.
-Prices of homes here begin at USD 2.65 million (INR 22 crore approx.)
+Prices of homes here begin at USD 2.65 million.

 Philanthropy

 Several reports state that the actress regularly donates to several causes, having poured millions into building Korea’s first multicultural school in Ansan and supporting Seoul National University Children’s Hospital.
-A news report stated she’d put in 360 million won (USD 277, 915 approx. and INR 2 crore approx.) in 2022 alone.
+A news report stated she’d put in 360 million won (USD 277, 915 approx.) in 2022 alone.
 No surprises that she’s dubbed a ‘donation angel’ by media outlets.

 All images: Courtesy Shin Min Ah